 Visualizing Reinvesting The Remaining Proceeds

 With whatever cash you have left, clearly visualize how you plan to reinvest the proceeds in what time frame.
-You don’t have to exactly follow your plan, but you should write something out in order to have a good idea when opportunities arise.
-In my case, I’ve got $815,000 left.
+You don't have to exactly follow your plan.
+However, you should write something out in order to have a good idea when opportunities arise.
+In my case, I've got $815,000 left.

-$100,000 $150,000 set aside for April 2018 (thanks to reader feedback).
-I’ve actually been looking to buy a Honolulu dream home to do a 1031 exchange once 2014, but couldn’t find the right house.
-It’s hard to leave my network in SF and get on a plane before my son turns three.
+$100,000 $150,000 set aside for taxes.
+I've actually been looking to buy a Honolulu dream home to do a 1031 exchange once 2014, but couldn't find the right house.
+It's hard to leave my network in SF and get on a plane before my son turns three.

 3) Stocks: $100,000 for every 2% correction in the market, and up to $500,000 if there is a 10% correction.
 Minimum $10,000 a month no matter what happens in the market.

 4) Debt pay down: $10,000 a month without fail, and $100,000 in 12 months if the 10-year yield doesn't get to 2.5% and stocks do not correct by 10%.